gurubala8223/ServiceNow-/README.md

-Some scripts with help on working with ServiceNow .
+Some scripts which will help to work with ServiceNow.